 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

-Australians are advised to take particular care when travelling by road.
-Ice, snow, fog and high winds can cause hazardous road conditions.
+Take particular care when travelling by road, as ice, snow, fog and high winds can cause hazardous road conditions.
 Heavy rain can result in land slips across roadways.
 Details of road closures and warnings can be found at the New Zealand Transport Agency and New Zealand Automobile Association websites.

 Roads in mountainous terrain and to most ski fields are often narrow, unpaved and may not have safety barriers.
 Some roads may require the use of snow chains or may only be accessible to four wheel drive vehicles.
 Not all railway crossings have barriers, particularly in country areas.
 For further advice, see our road travel page and the New Zealand Transport Agency’s brochure on driving in New Zealand.

-Many tourists safely undertake adventure activities in New Zealand.
-However, many adventure tourism activities have inherent risks, and there have been a number of serious accidents involving Australians and other tourists, some resulting in deaths.
+Most tourists undertake adventure activities safely in New Zealand.
+However, adventure tourism activities have inherent risks, and there have been a number of serious accidents involving Australians and other tourists, some resulting in death.
 Some operators have been found to be negligent.
-You should be aware that safety standards in New Zealand’s adventure tourism industry may differ between individual operators and may differ from those in Australia.
+You should be aware that safety standards may differ between individual operators and may differ from those in Australia.

 Travellers need to make their own careful judgements about the risks involved in individual or group activities and of the safety standards of individual operators.
-We strongly recommend travellers seek information from individual operators about the safety standards adhered to, whether these standards are applied across the industry and the risks involved in the activity. .
+We strongly recommend travellers seek information from individual operators about the safety standards adhered to, whether these standards are applied across the industry, and the risks involved in the activity.
 If appropriate safety standards are not adhered to, or safety equipment is not available, you should use another provider.
-Always use available safety equipment even if the locals don't.
+Always use available safety equipment even if others don't.